evotext/ielex-data-and-tree/README.md

   - `ielex.mcc.pdf` is a graphic rendering of the tree above, generated with FigTree.

+  - `shared_cognates.tsv` is a table with percentage of shared cognates per doculect pair, as frequently requested by other researchers.

 The `build/` directory holds the files used for preparing the phylogenetic reconstruction.

 The `IE-trees-v1/` directory holds the files related to the phylogenetic reconstruction, including